mars-ikeda/everyname/README.md

 ## Target

-Though it was designed for trans people looking to pick a name popular in their birth year, new.name is also able to be uses anyone!
+Though it was designed for trans people looking to pick a name popular in their birth year, `new.name` is also able to be used anyone!

 ## Installation